Klrfl/kader-app/README.md

 cp .env.example .env
 ```

-and then install dependencies with pnpm
+and then after ensuring you have Nodejs, install dependencies with pnpm

 ```sh
 corepack enable # or whatever installation method you prefer